2023 Solar Incentives Guide for Upper, OH - Tax Credits & Rebates

 Federal Solar Incentives

-Federal incentives are the kind of incentives that you are most likely to have some familiarity with.
-It's likely that you've heard of the Federal Solar Investment Tax Credit, or ITC.
-This incentive is a tax credit that reduces your taxes by a specified percentage of the money you spend installing solar panels.
+Federal incentives are the type of incentives that you are most likely to have some knowledge of.
+The solar incentive that you're most familiar with is probably the Federal Solar Investment Tax Credit (ITC), which provides a credit on your taxes equal to a certain percentage of the cost of your solar system.

-Click here to learn more about the new Inflation Reduction Act.
-Your local Upper solar panel installation expert is the best person to answer your questions about the new Clean Energy Credit and how it may apply to you.
+More information about the new Inflation Reduction Act can be found here.
+Your local Upper solar panel installer can answer your questions and explain how the new Clean Energy Credit will apply to you.

 State & Local Solar Incentives